 As I child growing up in Europe, I hated camping.
 Ten years later, and living in South Africa, a trip to the Eastern Cape taught me to love it.

-“For as long as people have been able to travel, they have been drawn (…) towards sites, attractions or events that are linked in one way or another with death, suffering, violence or disaster” As disturbing as it may sound, chances are pretty high that you have been guilty of this so-called dark tourism yourself….
-Read more »
+“For as long as people have been able to travel, they have been drawn (…) towards sites, attractions or events that are linked in one way or another with death,… Read more »

 KLM’s ‘Social Seating’ app could be the ideal opportunity for entrepreneurs, business opportunists, or lonely travellers to choose a seat next to someone they may be interested in (perhaps even romantically).